 Rebranding Universities and College Athletics

-You can’t have a rebranding universities study without talking about athletics and college sports.
+You can’t have a rebranding university study without discussing athletics and college sports.
 It is no surprise that collegiate sports mean big money.

-If you search the internet for a commercial focusing on the college itself, you can’t find much.
+You can’t find much if you search the internet for a commercial focusing on the college itself.
 But you can find the outreach to ticket holders to Boston College’s athletic teams.
-Tells you something, doesn’t it?
+It tells you something, doesn’t it?

-Outside of school advertising, ESPN, CBS, and other sporting networks generate school awareness with their own.
-Advertising features many different universities (those with a good team, of course).
+Outside of school advertising, ESPN, CBS, and other sporting networks generate school awareness on their own.
+Advertising features many universities (those with a good team).

-Teams can easily help to reinforce a rebranding effort.
-The fervor and focus of a coach, as well as their players, can go a long way when defining a brand.
-Even if the ads are attracting viewers.
+Teams can quickly help to reinforce a rebranding effort.
+The enthusiasm and focus of a coach and their players can go a long way when defining a brand, even if the ads are attracting viewers.

 Rebranding Universities.
 Conclusion